1imo/Linney-Hardware-Checkout/README.md

 I wanted to have User data stored in sessions, however, I can never seem to get them right (it's why I didn't go with a robust library like PassportJs).
 Instead had to do a simple API call which ended up taking 20 minutes to work with some session data for some reason.

+Rough User Dashboard hewed out - I hate this stage icl - it always looks so ugly and unsightly.
+Reminds me of the meme "we have __ at home," (in comparison to the design).
+Scroll bars need to be done, as does the data fetching and smaller screen responsiveness needs a lot of work